YanbinLin94/An-Imitation-Learning-Method-with-Multi-Virtual-Agents-for-Microgrid-Energy-Optimization/README.md

-# (PESGM 2024) Multi-Virtual-Agent Imitation Learning for Microgrid Energy Scheduling (MAIL)
+# (PESGM 2024) An Imitation Learning Method with Multi virtual Agents for Microgrid Energy Optimization under Interrupted Periods (MAIL)
 This is an open-source code for our PESGM 2024 paper:
 [An Imitation Learning Method with Multi virtual Agents for Microgrid Energy Optimization under Interrupted Periods.pdf](https://github.com/YanbinLin94/Multi-virtual-agent-Imitation-Learning-for-Microgrid-Energy-Scheduling/files/14512270/An.Imitation.Learning.Method.with.Multi.virtual.Agents.for.Microgrid.Energy.Optimization.under.Interrupted.Periods.pdf)